benbalter/benbalter.github.com/_posts/2021-08-26-how-i-re-over-engineered-my-home-network.md

 ### Caddy

-While admittedly, since my PiHole was only available on my home network, and even then, non-DNS traffic was visible only to highly-trusted devices, the risk of sending passwords, tokens, and other sensitive data in the clear was relatively low (all other network users had an API key in order to temporarily disable blocking when it broke functionality), I still didn't like the idea of accessing something as sensitive as the PiHole web interface over HTTP.[^3]
+While admittedly, since my PiHole was only available on my home network, and even then, non-DNS traffic was visible only to highly-trusted devices, the risk of sending passwords, tokens, and other sensitive data in the clear was relatively low (all other network users had an API key in order to temporarily disable blocking if it broke functionality), I still didn't like the idea of accessing something as sensitive as the PiHole web interface over HTTP.[^3]

 I had been searching for the best way to expose the PiHole admin (web and API) interfaces over HTTPS, and while the native lighttpd sever can support HTTPS, it required a lot of setup and maintenance on my part, which I was looking to avoid.
 I settled on the previously unknown to me [Caddy project](https://caddyserver.com), for a number of reasons: